 In this context, the U.S. government tried to think in new ways about Iran.
 Its existing policy was to promote an arms embargo on both sides in the Iran-Iraq War and not to negotiate with terrorists.
 But these public stands limited U.S. flexibility.

-In May 1985, U.S. officials articulated two goals: (1) be ready for a leadership change in Iran-Ayatollah Ruhollah Khomeini was known to be ill-and
+(1) be ready for a leadership change in Iran-Aya-